-In the present work, we first obtain the two-point function of the Higgs with the self-similar internal structure, whose partonic-like distribution is described by the Tsallis statistics.
-We then show the modification of the field strength renormalization gives rise to the logarithmic divergence of the Higgs mass corrections.
-Note that the Higgs can be resulted from a new QCD-like dynamics at high energies and hence not only is the hierarchy problem addressed in this setup, but also the prediction of the Higgs mass is naturally feasible without restricting the given confining scale to be around the TeV.
+Such a scenario can be resulted from a new QCD-like dynamics at high energies and hence not only is the prediction of the Higgs mass naturally feasible without restricting the given confining scale to be around the TeV, and without fine-tuning due to the logarithmic divergence, but also the hierarchy problem is addressed in this setup.